gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 # gatsby-source-contentful

-Source plugin for pulling data into Gatsby from Contentful spaces.
+Source plugin for pulling content types, entries, and assets into Gatsby from Contentful spaces.
+It creates links between entry types and asset so they can be queried in Gatsby using GraphQL.

-Pulls data from Contentful spaces with the [Contentful API](https://www.contentful.com/developers/docs/).

 An example site for using this plugin is at https://gatsby-using-contentful.netlify.com/

-## Status

-This module is at prototype-level.
-It pulls Contentful ContentTypes, all entry types, and Assets.
-Then, it finds and links entry types with any other entry type or asset so they can be referenced together inside Gatsby via GraphQL.

-Future improvements can include:

-- Using Contentful's [sync functionality](https://www.contentful.com/developers/docs/concepts/sync/) to only get and update in Gatsby the delta of its CMS changes

 ## Install